vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
+- movement Alignment calculations to a helper function/class to avoid repeating it
 - enemies that move in angled trajectories should come straight if they are too far away, otherwise they move veeery far
 - WeaponUpgrade needs to specify which weapon (it's currently applying to all weapons in the vector)
 - make a weapon factory with prototype pattern